lago-morph/chiller-doc/cicd_overview.md

 Automated tests are defined for each component.
 For the front and back end components this consists of unit tests, integration tests, and system tests (browser test).
 - Tests for the front and back end are run during the CI process
-- For the Helm chart this consists of initial deployment, upgrade deployment, and load tests
+- Tests for the install process are initial deployment, upgrade deployment, and load tests

-Initial deployments install the application into a newly-created namespace in the test kubernetes cluster and post-install sanity checks are run
+  - Initial deployments install the application into a newly-created namespace in the test kubernetes cluster and post-install sanity checks are run
-Upgrade deployments are like initial deployments, except first the version of the application currently running in the production environment is installed in the newly-created namespace, and then an upgrade is run with the current release candidate in the release branch.
+  - Upgrade deployments are like initial deployments, except first the version of the application currently running in the production environment is installed in the newly-created namespace, and then an upgrade is run with the current release candidate in the release branch.
-Load tests follow the same process as an initial deployment, but also runs a load test against the installed application using Locust.
+  - Load tests follow the same process as an initial deployment, but also runs a load test against the installed application using Locust.

 Deployment tests are automatically run when a pull request is created to merge code from a release branch into main.
 They can also be manually triggered by a developer on code already merged into the release branch.

 # Example